 In 2008 Chris joined the field station staff as Facilities Supervisor.
 He is a graduate of Penn State with a degree in Biology & Plant Science.
 He brings a wide range of work experience to the position which includes many diverse responsibilities, including keeping the facilities in shape, working with students and alumni on projects and improvements for the station, supervising student help and much more.
 During our Terrestrial semester, Chris is part of the team teaching Forestry at the field station.

-After graduating with a degree in Environmental Science from Juniata College in 2015, Taylor returned to the college setting a handful of weeks later as the Field Station RD.
-Here at RFS, she wears many hats.
-Not only does she carry out the usual RD duties but she is also a lab assistant, station activities coordinator, and assists Chris with facilities improvement projects.
+Johnathan graduated with a BS in Environmental Science and Policy and a minor in Computer Science from Marist College in May of 2018.
+With a diverse set of interests including GIS, fisheries management, and carpentry, Johnathan plays many different roles at the field station.
+Not only does he carry out the usual RD duties but he is also a lab assistant, station activities coordinator, and assists Chris with facilities improvement projects.

 Travis Crawford Executive Chef

 Travis joined the Field Station staff in the fall of 2011 after spending 12 years working for Sodexo.
 From something as simple burgers on the grill to breakfast frittata or his kickin’ homemade barbeque sauce, the students all rave about his food.
 Each week Travis meets with the students during dinner to design the next week's menu.
 Travis works one on one to meet the needs of students with dietary restrictions.
 When not at the field station, Travis stays busy catering for other clients.